-See the target bid for keywords
+See a bid strategy's target bid

 You can also use the Target bid column to get an idea about what DS would bid before giving more control to the bid strategies.
 Learn more.

 The Primary constraint column shows which setting is actually the reason that the target bid is different from the max CPC bid for a particular biddable item.
 You can then attempt to adjust the setting to give the Performance Bidding Suite a better chance at applying the target bid.

 How to see a bid strategy's target bid

 If the Target bid and Primary constraint columns aren't already displayed in the reporting column, do the following:

 Above the performance summary graph, click the Columns button.

 Next to Available columns, type the column name in the search box and press the Enter key.